umakantsharmacedcoss/developer-documentation/source/includes/_api_endpoint_forms.md

-modifiedByUser|string|Name of the user that last modified the form cachedHtml|string|Cached HTML for the form template|string/null|Name of the template used to generate the HTML submissionCount|Number of times the form has been submitted fields|array|Array of Field entities for the form.
+modifiedByUser|string|Name of the user that last modified the form cachedHtml|string|Cached HTML for the form template|string/null|Name of the template used to generate the HTML fields|array|Array of Field entities for the form.
 See below. actions|array|Array of Action entities for the form.
 See below.